Campus Larder

 Kitche food waste app

-Kitche is an app which aims to help you cut down your food waste and save you from wasting money.
+Kitche is a free app which aims to help you cut down your food waste and save you from wasting money.
 In the app, you can scan shopping receipts and keep track of what ingredients you have at home.
-You can find recipes and filter them based on what ingredients you have left so you don’t waste money or food!
+You can find recipes and filter them based on what ingredients you have left so you don’t waste money or food.
 It also has lots of tips including what’s in season.
-The app is free.

 Loyalty card schemes in supermarkets